How To Install Eclipse for Python On Windows

-This tutorial provides all the steps required to install Eclipse for developing applications in Python on Windows.
-It explains how to install Eclipse with PyDev to develop Python applications.
+This tutorial provides all the steps required to install Eclipse for developing Python applications on Windows.
+It explains how to install Eclipse with PyDev to develop Python applications on Windows 10.
 The same setup can also be used to develop web-based applications using Django.
-All the steps should be similar for Linux based systems including Ubuntu.
+All the steps should be similar for other versions of Windows.

 PyDev is a plugin that enables Eclipse for Python development.
 It adds the features to Eclipse for Python language which includes Code Completion, Code Analysis, Debugger, Interactive Console, Refactoring, Tokens Browser, Django Integration, etc. The main advantage of installing PyDev plugin is that it can be installed on the pre-installed Eclipse that is already available on the system.
 We can also do a fresh install of Eclipse as shown in this tutorial.

+It assumes that Java is already installed on the system.
+You may also be interested in How To Install Java 14 On Windows, How To Install OpenJDK 14 On Windows and How To Install Java 11 On Windows.
 It also assumes that Python is already installed on the system.
-You may also be interested in How To Install Python On Windows.
+You may also be interested in How To Install Python 3.8 On Windows and How To Install Python On Windows.

 Step 1 - Download Eclipse